jinschoi/simplify3d-docs/index.md

 **Upload to SD Card**: some firmwares allow you to upload files directly to the SD card on the printer using USB.
 This will occur at the baud rate you are connected to the printer at, which is, compared to normal file transfer speeds, very slow.
 It is much faster to transfer files by removing the SD card from the printer and connecting it to your computer.

 **SD Card Status**: tells you if your SD card is readable or not.
 There may be a malfunction, an SD card may not be inserted into the reader, or your printer may not have an SD card reader.
+If you are running a print from the SD card and Simplify3D is connected to the printer at the same time, then clicking on this button will cause the printer to report back how many bytes it has processed vs. the total number of bytes in the gcode file.
+This is useful for getting a sense of how much longer the print will take, but it is not a precise measurement since different g-code commands take a different amount of time to execute on the printer.

 **Macro Buttons**: The three buttons below are configurable to run g-code macros, set up through the Tools menu under Firmware Configuration.
 The button titles are editable.
 (The Tools menu is not visible while the Machine Control Panel is topmost; you must go back to the main Simplify3D window to access it.)